Galileo Galilei: Jupiter's moons

 Galileo saw a practical use for his discovery.
-Determining the east-west position of ships at sea required their clocks be synchronized with clocks at the prime meridian.
+Determining the east–west position of ships at sea required their clocks to be synchronized with clocks at the prime meridian.
 Solving this longitude problem had great importance to safe navigation and large prizes were established by Spain and later Holland for its solution.
 Since eclipses of the moons he discovered were relatively frequent and their times could be predicted with great accuracy, they could be used to set shipboard clocks and Galileo applied for the prizes.
 Observing the moons from a ship proved too difficult, but the method was used for land surveys, including the remapping of France.

 Phases of Venus

 From September 1610, Galileo observed that Venus exhibits a full set of phases similar to that of the Moon.
 The heliocentric model of the Solar System developed by Nicolaus Copernicus predicted that all phases would be visible since the orbit of Venus around the Sun would cause its illuminated hemisphere to face the Earth when it was on the opposite side of the Sun and to face away from the Earth when it was on the Earth-side of the Sun.
 In Ptolemy's geocentric model, it was impossible for any of the planets' orbits to intersect the spherical shell carrying the Sun.
 Traditionally, the orbit of Venus was placed entirely on the near side of the Sun, where it could exhibit only crescent and new phases.
 It was also possible to place it entirely on the far side of the Sun, where it could exhibit only gibbous and full phases.
 After Galileo's telescopic observations of the crescent, gibbous and full phases of Venus, the Ptolemaic model became untenable.
 In the early 17th century, as a result of his discovery, the great majority of astronomers converted to one of the various geo-heliocentric planetary models, such as the Tychonic, Capellan and Extended Capellan models, each either with or without a daily rotating Earth.
 These all explained the phases of Venus without the 'refutation' of full heliocentrism's prediction of stellar parallax.
-Galileo's discovery of the phases of Venus was thus his most empirically practically influential contribution to the two-stage transition from full geocentrism to full heliocentrism via geo-heliocentrism.

 Saturn and Neptune

 In 1610, Galileo also observed the planet Saturn, and at first mistook its rings for planets, thinking it was a three-bodied system.
-When he observed the planet later, Saturn's rings were directly oriented at Earth, causing him to think that two of the bodies had disappeared.
+When he observed the planet later, Saturn's rings were directly oriented to Earth, causing him to think that two of the bodies had disappeared.
 The rings reappeared when he observed the planet in 1616, further confusing him.

 Galileo observed the planet Neptune in 1612.
 It appears in his notebooks as one of many unremarkable dim stars.
 He did not realise that it was a planet, but he did note its motion relative to the stars before losing track of it.